dmarcwise/dmarc-wiki/src/lib/providers/brevo.svelte.md

 <script>
   import DotsBadge from '$lib/mdsvex/dots-badge.svelte';
 </script>
 <Block title="SPF">

+### Without dedicated IP

-**If you don't have a dedicated IP**, Brevo is **not capable** of sending SPF-aligned emails, meaning that their mail servers don't use your domain name in the `Envelope From` (or `Return-Path`) of email messages.
+**If you don't have a dedicated IP**, Brevo is **not capable** of sending SPF-aligned emails, meaning that their mail servers won't use your domain name in the `Envelope From` (or `Return-Path`) of email messages.

-Since Brevo uses a domain of theirs as the `Envelope From` (often a subdomain of `sender-sib.com`) and SPF retrieves the SPF `TXT` record from that domain, you don't need to allow Brevo in the SPF record of your domain.

 In this situation it's not possible to achieve DMARC compliance via SPF with Brevo.

+Since Brevo uses a domain of theirs as the `Envelope From` (often a subdomain of `sender-sib.com`) and SPF retrieves the SPF `TXT` record from that domain, **you don't need to include Brevo in the SPF record** of your domain.
+In most cases, doing it anyway shouldn't hurt, but you increase the risk of reaching the limit of 10 DNS lookups.

+### With dedicated IP

 **If you set up a dedicated IP** ($251 / year), Brevo will send emails using a subdomain of your custom domain as the `Envelope From`, therefore allowing SPF alignment.